 As an example, I’ll use a hypothetical series called Juniper Mysteries.
-The titles of the unpublished three books in the series are: The Wrong Way Boys, Spyder Byte City and List Trip.
+The titles of the three unpublished books in the series are: The Wrong Way Boys, Spyder Byte City, and List Trip.

 Once you submit the application and pay the fee (which will be $55), you can release your books according to your marketing schedule without having to re-register your work after publication.
 If you change a book’s title after you register the copyright you do not need to refile.
 Copyright doesn’t protect titles, so there is no need for a new registration unless there is new material in the work itself.

 If you give your work a new title after registration, there may be new cover art and a separate application can be filed for that.
 You may want to file a supplementary registration to note the title change.
 A supplementary registration will be cross-referenced in the records of the Copyright Office and will make it easier to search for the original registration on your book.